-If you need to send or receive money from somebody, banks aren’t the only option.
-Payment services like Western Union can help you accomplish things that are impossible with your bank, but sending money with Western Union also can be risky, so you’ll want to be sure you always use the right tool for the job.
+If you need to send or receive money, you have several options, including banks, P2P payment apps, and money transfer services.
+Services like Western Union can help you accomplish things that are impossible with a bank, like sending money to someone and letting them pick it up at their local grocery store.
+But sending money with Western Union also can be risky, so you need to use caution and make sure it's the right tool for your needs.

 Where Western Union Shines

-- Specialized services: Western Union is one of several options for money transfers and money orders.
-But in some situations, you don’t have many options.
+Western Union is one of several options for money transfers and money orders, but in some situations, you don’t have many options.
 For example, Western Union makes it fairly easy to send funds to inmates in certain correctional facilities.

 Western Union Scams

-If you’re sending money for any reason, be aware that Western Union is a favorite tool of scammers.
-Once you send, the money is basically gone for good.
-The recipient can pick up cash in-person and more or less disappear.
+If you’re sending money for any reason, be aware that money-transfer services like Western Union are a favorite tool of scammers.
+Once you send it, the money is basically gone for good.
+The recipient can pick up cash in person and more or less disappear.
 It’s often difficult to track down who exactly picked up the money, especially if the money goes overseas.

-As of 2018, costs and speed depend on how you send the money, how the recipient will get it, and where you’re sending.
-Assuming you want to send $250 within the U.S. and you’ll drop off the money in person:
+Suppose you want to send $500 within the U.S. and that you’ll drop off the money in person:

-- It costs 99 cents to send from your bank account to the recipient’s bank account (6 business days).
+- It costs 99 cents to send from your bank account to the recipient’s bank account (and takes potentially several business days).

 If you send using the Western Union app or by calling customer service, the fees are similar to online fees.
 Sending to other countries can be more or less expensive.

 You also might have to pay fees to your bank or credit card issuer.
-If you use a credit card, the transaction will be treated as a “cash advance,” which means you’ll pay a fee and you’ll pay interest at a higher rate without any grace period.
-If you use a debit card, you’ll avoid those costs.
+If you use a credit card, the transaction will be treated as a “cash advance,” which means you’ll pay a fee and interest at a higher rate, without any grace period.
+If you use a debit card, you can avoid those costs.

 Other Ways to Send Money

 Several online services and apps allow you to send money for free.
-The funds typically take 2-3 business days to transfer, but if you’re not in a hurry you can save a trip to the Western Union desk.
-A wire transfer allows you make instant transfers of any size from your bank account to somebody else’s bank account, although you’ll need the recipient’s routing and account information to complete the wire.
+The funds typically take two to three business days to transfer, but if you’re not in a hurry you can save a trip to the Western Union desk.
+A wire transfer allows you to make instant transfers of any size from your bank account to somebody else’s bank account, although you’ll need the recipient’s routing and account information to complete it.

-Where those services fall short compared to Western Union is with speed.
-Most transfers are not instant, the recipient can’t pick up cash, everybody needs to sign up for an account, and overseas transfers might not be as easy.
+Where most online services fall short of Western Union is speed.
+While transfers might appear to be instantaneous, the recipient can’t necessarily pick up cash or spend the money right away.
+Everybody needs to sign up for an account, and overseas transfers might not be easy.